 The Almanack commended the pair and the four for, “Showing the ability to come back on opponents who, in some cases, were almost half their weight again.”

 Only Claire Davies from this team went on to represent GB at senior level, racing in the lightweight four in 1991 and 1992.
-Adrienne Grimsditch was a successful under-23.
+Adrienne Grimsditch was successful as an under-23.

 Match des Seniors